-Property owners with a septic tank hope they never have to encounter problems with the system.
+Property owners with a septic tank hope they never encounter problems with their system.
 That is because these systems can be very expensive to repair.
-The only way to do so is to contact a professional to help you to do so.
+The only way to do so is to contact a professional to help you.
 Yet, some of the problems that do occur are preventable.
 If you just purchased a home with this type of system or you are dealing with problems right now, it pays to know why they are happening.

 The Tank’s Capacity